sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 ### Always return `404 Not Found` when a requested resource cannot be found on the server.

-Return the `404 Not Found` status code to indicate that the server cannot find the requested resource.
-This status code is used when the resource the client is trying to access does not exist or is not available at the specified URL.
+Use the `404 Not Found` when the resource the client is trying to access does not exist or is not available at the specified URL.
 It informs the client that the resource could not be found, and there is no indication that it will be available in the future.
-Using `404 Not Found` helps to communicate clearly to the client that the resource is not available, and the client should not expect a successful response from the same URL.

-**Request**
+**Client Request**
 ```http
 GET /api/products/999
 ```

-**Response**
+**Server Response**
 ```http
 HTTP/1.1 404 Not Found
 Content-Type: application/json